bohrium2b/xcountry_scanner/README.md

 In `frontend/` run `pnpm install`.
 If it doesn't work, try running with sudo.

 Then in `backend/` run `python3 manage.py makemigrations` and `python3 manage.py migrate`.
+If `makemigrations` has errors or has nothing to migrate, continue to `migrate`.

-In the `scripts`, run `python3 startserver.py` (or something similar like that) to copy and sync the frontend.
+In the `scripts/`, run `python3 startserver.py` (or something similar like that) to copy and sync the frontend.
 It is a misleading name for now, TODO is to fix it.

 Run `python3 manage.py collectstatic` to get the static files in one basket, then the same thing follows: